eea/eea.elasticsearch.river.rdf/README.rst

 ./bin/plugin --url https://github.com/eea/eea.elasticsearch.river.rdf/releases/download/$PLUGIN_VERSION/eea-rdf-river-plugin-$PLUGIN_VERSION.zip -i eea-rdf-river

 Note:
- *raw.github.com* urls are deprecated and will be checked out from the source tree.
+ *raw.github.com* urls are deprecated and will were checked out from the source tree.
 Please use the url described above to install the plugin.
 You can find all of the legacy archives previously available in the source tree `here <https://github.com/eea/eea.elasticsearch.river.rdf/releases/download/v1.1/legacy-releases.zip>`_.

 Main features